wenotch/activEdge-Technologies/README.md

 ## Major tools

 1. Reactjs (create-react-app) as core frontend framework
 2. Chakra-Ui (component library to speed up react development)
 3. Redux -- for state management. introduced in this project to demonstrate my ability to work with redux and redux thunk.
-3. axios for api calls
+4. axios for api calls
+5. react-router-dom v6 for routing

 -----------------------------------------------------------------------------------------------------------------------------\
 a copy of react readme